Fish need to sleep just as humans do. Sleep rejuvenates and heals. Sleep lets us rest.

 If you have a hang on the back filter that returns water back into the fish tank through a waterfall feature then this is enough to bring surface agitation and oxygenation of the water column.
 You will not need an air pump for this setup.

-Keep betta fish in an aquarium with the temperature range of 78 to 80 degrees Fahrenheit or 25 to 27 degrees Celsius.
+Keep betta fish in an aquarium with a temperature range of 78 to 80 degrees Fahrenheit or 25 to 27 degrees Celsius.
 This is the optimal temperature for a betta.
 Take note that you may need a filter to achieve this temperature if you live in a country with a cool climate.
 Oxygen is less in warmer water so if you have a community tank then it would be best to keep the air pump running to let continuous gas exchange on the water surface.

 How long do betta fish sleep?